Comparisons13 min read

 • Email only: ~$45/mo (500 contacts), ~$100/mo (2,500 contacts), ~$400/mo (25,000 contacts)

-• Email + SMS: Adds per-SMS credit cost on top
+• Email + SMS: Add per-SMS charges on top

-Best for: Ecommerce brands doing at least $500K/year in revenue, or early-stage brands that are serious about scaling and want to build on the right infrastructure from the start.
+Best for: Ecommerce brands hitting at least $500K/year, or early-stage shops that want to build on solid foundations from day one.

 📘 The Complete Budget System $4.99